playportal-studio/PPSDK-Unity/README.md

 		* Automatic Signing Team ID: Your Apple Dev Team (this can be done in Xcode as well)
 	* Other Settings / Configuration
 		* Scripting Backend: "IL2CPP"
-  	* Supported URL Schemes -  Size: 1, Element 0: "PRODUCT_NAME"
+  	* Supported URL Schemes -  Size: 1, Element 0: "PRODUCT_NAME" (insure Element 0 matches the redirect URL entered in the PlayPortal. "/redirect" is not required on this URI).

 * ### <b>Step 8:</b> Build & Run
 	* In the Unity menu select: "File" --> "Build and Run"